centreborelli/on-line-vpp/README.md

-# Frame-by-Frame Video Processing Pipeline
+# Video Restoration Pipeline

-This a video processing pipeline with the objective of enhancing the quality of a video, built around [vpp](https://github.com/kidanger/vpp).
-It consists of the following tools:
+This an *on-line* video processing pipeline with the objective of enhancing the quality of a video, built around [vpp](https://github.com/kidanger/vpp).
+By on-line we mean that it works a frame-by-frame.
+It consists of a series of processes connected by unix pipes.
+These are some of the available tools:
 - video stabilization **TODO**
 - optical flow
 - noise estimation **TODO**